odoo/odoo/doc/setup/install.rst

 * Python 2.7.

   - on Linux and OS X, included by default
+  - on FreeBSD, install python27 from packages or ports
   - on Windows, use `the official Python 2.7.9 installer
     <https://www.python.org/downloads/windows/>`_.